Syllabus

 Grading

 This course is graded as credit/no credit.
 To pass you need to receive at least 60% of the available points.
-There will be 9 graded homework assignments: one every week but the last one.
+There will be 9 graded homework assignments: one for each week of content (except week 10).
 There are 4 points possible for each week that features a homework.

 Peer reviews are randomly assigned when the due date/time is reached.
 Therefore, if you don’t submit your homework on time, you will not be given a peer’s homework to review and vice versa.
 That said, life is messy and complicated and we all miss deadlines for a variety of reasons.
 Therefore, you can request that I review and provide feedback on a late assignment (message me on Slack) but you won’t be able to earn peer-review credit for that particular homework.